S2V3/GSoC-NeuroDyads/REPORT.md

 ![PSD Listener](assets/PSD%20comparision_listener.png)

-The overlay comparison (left) shows the before (blue) and after (red) ICA lines nearly identical at alpha (8–13 Hz) — brain signal is preserved.
+The overlay comparison shows the before (blue) and after (red) ICA lines nearly identical at alpha (8–13 Hz) — brain signal is preserved.
 Differences are concentrated in delta (1–4 Hz) where eye-blink and slow drift components were removed.

 **Speaker segments:**